mhahsler/arules/docs/measures.md

 = \frac{P(X \cap Y) - P(X)P(Y)}{\sqrt{P(X) (1 - P(X)) P(Y) (1 - P(Y))}}
 $$

-In machine learning, Phi correlation is also known as the Matthews correlation coefficient (MCC).
+In machine learning, phi correlation is also known as the Matthews correlation coefficient (MCC).
 The magnitude of the correlation is also related to the chi-squared statistic: